 The Bryan Gallery offered a three-day workshop with Andrew Orr, a member of the Guild of Boston Artists, on learning how to paint en plein air.
-Andrew was a fabulous teacher, but while other students coped with the occasional black fly or gnat on their canvases, every day I had to deal with a spider dropping from a tree, climbing up the leg of my easel, crawling down my paint brush.
+Andrew was a fabulous teacher, but while other students coped with the occasional black fly or gnat on their canvases when painting outdoors, every day I had to deal with a spider dropping from a tree, climbing up the leg of my easel, crawling down my paint brush.
 I still have one painting that memorializes my fear of arachnids!

 Although I was fairly convinced that I did not want to be a plein air painter, the following year I registered for a class on Hudson River School Painting in New Hampshire, offered through the Grand Central Atelier and taught by Erik Koeppel, also a member of the Boston Guild.
-This was a six-day outdoor class, and every morning before lugging my painting gear into the woods, I sprayed myself with copious amounts of DEET to ward off mosquitoes and ticks.
+This was a six-day class of painting outdoors, and every morning before lugging my painting gear into the woods, I sprayed myself with copious amounts of DEET to ward off mosquitoes and ticks.
 The others in the class were not as concerned, and, of course, I was the only one in the class of ten to find a tick attached to my leg.
 While I learned a lot, had found my calling in the Hudson River School style, and my paintings were getting better, my desire to paint outdoors was still not strong.

 The following year I heard about the Publishers Invitational Paint New Zealand trip — ten days of painting outside in spectacular scenery.
 I knew that both Andrew Orr and Erik Koeppel had been featured painters in PleinAir Magazine and because of the chance both to paint in a location I had always wanted to visit and to meet and learn from other artists and those who really understood the contemporary national art environment, I signed up for the trip.